-The Washington State Association of Counties will consult with the Washington State Secretary of State in adopting and implementing a retention schedule.
+The Washington State Association of Counties utilizes the Washington State Secretary of State local government retention schedule.

 Part 2 - Open Public Meetings Act Policy

 The Washington State Association of Counties (WSAC) is required by court order to comply with the Open Public Meetings Act, RCW 42.30 (hereinafter the "Act").
 In order to ensure compliance with the Act, WSAC will utilize these guidelines.